 Consistency, as well as perceived substantiveness of what is offered, play a determining role in developing a brand's prestige.

-The implementation process of syncplexity emulates an expedition to climb a mountain, which passes through a series of phases, each returns specific results.
-The chief outcomes produced in each stage of the “expedition” result from the constant dynamics of the four fundamental factors mentioned above, and its corresponding methods and tools, with which the Expansive Emotional Influence (EEI) materializes.
+The implementation process of syncplexity passes through a series of phases (courses and programs,) where each returns specific results.
+The chief outcomes produced in each stage result from the constant dynamics of the four fundamental factors mentioned above, and its corresponding methods and tools, with which the Expansive Emotional Influence (EEI) materializes.

 Through a series of learning and analysis sessions to support decision making, which is a crucial element of the implementation process, the progressive deployment of the Expansive Emotional Influence factors will leave a set of institutions to maintain coherent daily management.